FM-17/poglink/README.md

 4. Invite the bot to the server

 ## Setup
-The following can be done on your local machine, a VPS, etc. These instructions assume it will be running on a linux machine.
+The following can be done on your local machine, a VPS, etc. These guide assumes it will be running on a linux machine.

-1. [Download the latest bot release here](https://github.com/FM-17/ark_discord_bot/releases/latest) (click on "Source code (zip)") or `git clone `
+1. Download the bot
-2. Extract the downloaded zip file to a new folder
+    Option A: Download and extract the [latest bot release](https://github.com/FM-17/ark_discord_bot/releases/latest) Option B: Clone the repo via `git clone git@github.com:FM-17/ark_discord_bot.git`
-3. Copy `config_template.yaml` to `local/` and rename the copy to `config.yaml`
+2. Rename `config_template.yaml` to `config.yaml` and copy it into the `/local` directory
-4. Open `config.yaml` and fill in the required values.
+3. Open `config.yaml` and fill in the required values.
+4. Navigate to the `ark_discord_bot/` directory
+5. Run `setup.sh`